-The authorities say that 50 is the new 40, 60 the new 50 and 70 the new 60.
-That statement should give us confidence to continue to embrace our opportunities.
-I feel we should continue to explore possibilities, celebrate new discoveries and try and remove the word “decline” from our vocabularies.
+Society says that 50 is the new 40, 60 is the new 50, and 70 is the new 60.
+That statement should give us the confidence to continue to embrace our opportunities.
+I feel we should continue to explore possibilities, celebrate new discoveries and try and remove the word “decline” from our vocabulary.
 In other words, dear readers of mine, own your age and design your life so that you do not feel invisible.

-I have girlfriends who continue to excel to the heights.
-A past mayor and judge, a woman who runs a women’s group on current events, grandmothers, wives and moms who dote on their families, friends who take courses in language, help the sick and the poor with their dedicated time, and own businesses.
+I have girlfriends who continue to excel to new heights.
+A past mayor and judge, a woman who runs a women’s group on current events, grandmothers, wives, and moms who dote on their families, friends who take courses in language, help the sick and the poor with their dedicated time and own businesses.

 Days and weeks went by and I became crazed over the word invisible, finally approaching one of my girlfriends.
 I mentioned to her, “I think I might want to put together a group of our friends and discuss aging.
 Our friends need to talk to one another.
 What do you think?”
 She liked the idea.
 And I did put together a group.
 And we talked.
 And I learned.
 This is what I discovered…

 What I Learned About Aging From My Friends

 There are several explanations why women begin to “feel invisible” as they age.

 Their children have left the nest and have families of their own, retirement age has approached and they no longer feel relevant, they have older husbands, they are now widowed or divorced, they don’t have a circle of female friends to share their story and the list goes on.